AliSeraji/pythonCoding/README.md

-# writing Persian on image
+# Writing Persian on Image
 Simple codes to learn simple tasks.

 Simple way to write persian on image in python.